FieteLab/multiregion-brain-model/README.md

 The code assumes the user is using a GPU.
 We will update a more robust version with cpu ASAP.
+Please reach out or submit Issues for any request.

 ## To Start
 First, create and activate a conda environment: